305909/gym-hopper/README.md

 ## Automatic Domain Randomization

 Automatic Domain Randomization (ADR) automates the domain randomization process.
 ADR involves dynamically varying the link masses of the Hopper robot during training, while maintaining the torso mass constant, to enhance the adaptability of the agent across varying scenarios.
-The algorithm systematically adjusts the variation factor $\phi$ for physical parameter distributions according to the agent's performance, thus facilitating optimal management of exploration and exploitation across different environmental contexts.
+The algorithm systematically adjusts the variation factor $\phi$ of the physical parameter distribution based on the agent's performance, thus facilitating optimal management of exploration and exploitation in different environmental contexts.

 ### Initialization and Domain Configuration